Storms threaten Thanksgiving travel around U.S., hundreds of flights canceled in Denver

-"Two powerful storm systems will move through the Lower 48 states this week," said a statement from the National Weather Service on Monday night.
+"Two powerful storm systems will move through the Lower 48 states this week," a statement from the National Weather Service said Monday night.

 "Storm 1 will bring heavy snow from the Rockies to the Upper Midwest Tuesday and Wednesday with strong winds south of its track.
 Storm 2 arrives Tuesday into the West Coast with heavy mountain snow."